 First, let me introduce you to the Melian dialogue.
 Geography matters.
-Or, rather more significant, in Ancient Greece it was really (I mean really) important.
+Or, rather more significant, in Ancient Greece, it was really (I mean really) important.

-As I said earlier, we have Sparta versus Athens and their allies.
+As I said earlier, we have Sparta versus Athens and its allies.
 Sounds familiar?
 We talk about a bipolar „international” system just as we saw in the 20th century between the USA and the USSR.

 Not convinced?
 You can effectively swap Athens with the USA since both developed maritime military power while the USSR, just as Spartans did, focused on infantry and land military.